jeffreykegler/personal/timeline.md

 The other layers seem to be Chomsky's own formulations -- Chomsky does not cite Post's work.

+# Term: "Parsing"

+Chomsky is a turning point, so much so that it settles the meaning of many of the terms we are using.
+"Parsing", for our purposes,
+is transforming a string of symbols into a structure.
+Typically this structure is a parse tree.

 # 1957: Kleene's regular expressions

-Steven Kleene discovers regular expressions, a very handy notation for Markov's processes.
+Steven Kleene discovers regular expressions, a very handy notation for Markov chains.
-Regular expressions will also turn out to describe exactly the mathematical objects being studied as finite state automata, as well as some of the objects being studied as neural nets.
+It will turn out that the mathematical objects being studied as finite state automata are equivalent to Markov chains.
+Also equivalent are some of the objects being studied as neural nets.
+And therefore regular expressions are equivalent to all of them.

 # 1957: Chomsky publishes "Syntactic Structures"